1004 - Reasonable Accommodation for Pregnancy, Childbirth, or Related Medical Condition

 Statement

-Departments shall provide reasonable accommodations to an employee’s known limitations related to pregnancy, childbirth, or related medical condition (including lactation), unless the accommodation will cause undue hardship.
-An employer shall not discriminate or retaliate against an employee for exercising or attempting to exercise any right to pregnancy accommodation.
+Departments should provide reasonable accommodations to an employee’s known limitations related to pregnancy, childbirth, or related medical condition (including lactation), unless the accommodation will cause undue hardship.
+An employer should not discriminate or retaliate against an employee for exercising or attempting to exercise any right to pregnancy-related accommodations.

 Application

-State departments shall develop and implement a policy on providing reasonable accommodations to an employee’s known limitations related to pregnancy, childbirth, or related medical condition (including lactation), unless the accommodation will cause undue hardship.
-Federal law defines these known limitations as “physical or mental condition related to, affected by, or arising out of pregnancy, childbirth, or related medical conditions,” (including lactation), communicated to the department by the employee or the employee’s representative.
+State departments should develop and implement a policy on providing reasonable accommodations to an employee’s known limitation (i.e., physical or mental condition) related to pregnancy, childbirth, or pregnancy-related medical condition (including lactation), unless the accommodation will cause undue hardship.
 The limitation does not have to meet the disability definition set forth by the Americans with Disabilities Act or the Fair Employment and Housing Act.

-Departments shall not discriminate or retaliate against an employee for exercising or attempting to exercise any right to accommodation.
+Departments should not discriminate or retaliate against an employee for exercising or attempting to exercise any right to reasonable accommodation.

 Lactation Accommodation

-Accommodation examples covered by this policy include providing a reasonable amount of break time and an appropriate location to accommodate an employee’s lactation needs.
+Reasonable accommodation examples covered by this section include providing a reasonable amount of break time and an appropriate location to accommodate an employee’s lactation needs.
 Departments are advised to be flexible, accommodating, and in compliance with state and federal laws.

 If possible, the time allotted for the purpose of lactation should run concurrently with any break time already provided to the employee.
 Frequency and duration of lactation will vary.
 While the routine break times provided may be sufficient for some employees to complete the process, others may need additional time.
 Departments are advised to provide flexible scheduling for employees with lactation needs.